arpitbbhayani/articles/blogs/fsm.md

             break
 ```

 Again the coroutine through which state is implemented looks so similar to the transition function of the state.
-This makes wirting and building FSM so intuitive.
+This makes writing and building FSM so intuitive.
 The entire implementation of this FSM can be found at [arpitbbhayani/fsm/sql-query-validator](https://github.com/arpitbbhayani/fsm/blob/master/sql-query-validator.ipynb)

 # Conclusion
-Even though this may not be the most efficinet way to implement and build FSM but it is most intuitive way indeed.
-The edges and state transitions translate well into `if` and `elif`, each state is modelled as an independant coroutines and we still do things in a sequential manner.
-It feels parallel but it is infact sequential.
+Even though this may not be the most efficient way to implement and build FSM but it is the most intuitive way indeed.
+The edges and state transitions translate well into `if` and `elif`, each state is modelled as an independent coroutine and we still do things in a sequential manner.
+It feels parallel but it is in fact sequential.

 More like passing the parcel.